- Keyword density represents the frequency at which your keyword appears in a piece of content.

 DOES KEYWORD DENSITY AFFECT GOOGLE RANKINGS?

 So, it should be pretty obvious that keyword stuffing will negatively affect your search engine rankings.
 But is keyword density important at all anymore?

 It’s unlikely that this simplistic look at keywords is still a Google ranking factor.
 But there’s plenty of evidence to suggest that including keywords and using natural language in your content improves rankings.
 Doing so reinforces your site’s relevance for a particular term and enhances the user experience.

-It’s also a measure you can use as you perform a SERP analysis for your keyword idea.
+It’s also an excellent metric to incorporate into your competitive analysis.
 Google your intended keyword or use a tool like Clearscope.io and dig into the data behind the results that appear on Google page one.
 This includes length and type of content, number and type of inbound links and, yes, keyword density.

 Note the keyword density for content that’s actually performing well in the search engine results pages for your focus keyword.
 That’s a good ballpark number to aim for in your own content.

 Google handles over 5 billion searches per day, and every single day, 15% of those searches are completely new.
 “Completely new” as in, nobody has ever searched for those keywords before in human history.

 How is this possible?

 It’s possible because people don’t search the same way they used to.
 Voice search and AI have changed how users interact with search engines.
 It’s now common to see hyper-specific search queries, sentences and questions driving organic traffic.